Mount Davis (Pennsylvania)

 Mount Davis (3213 ft) is the highest point in Pennsylvania.
 Located in Forbes State Forest near the hamlet of Markleton in Elk Lick Township, Somerset County, it lies on a gentle crest of a 30 mi ridge extending from central Somerset County southward into Garrett County, Maryland, where it is known as Negro Mountain.
 A parcel of land on top of the mountain has been protected as Mount Davis Natural Area.

 Description

 The high point was named for John Nelson Davis, an early settler, American Civil War veteran, surveyor, and naturalist known for his studies of the mountain's flora and fauna.
 During the Civil War, Davis served in Company E, 102nd Pennsylvania Infantry.

 The summit of Mt.
-Davis may be ascended by car or a number of hiking trails.
+Davis may be ascended by automobile (the automobile-accessible road brings visitors close to the high point spot) or a number of hiking trails.
 Its surroundings are noted for their patterns of unusual circular stone formed by periglacial action.
 A metal observation tower with a relief map of the region stands near the true high point.
 Mount Davis ranks 33rd on the list of highest natural points in each U.S. state.